RegsonDR/spotify-save-playlists-cron/README.md

 2. You will need to create the following secrets:
   *  **CLIENT_ID** - Use the same Client ID from your `.env`.
   *  **CLIENT_SECRET** - Use the same Client Secret from your `.env`
-  *  **REFRESH_TOKEN** - Use the refresh token generated in the [Spotify API Credentials](#spotify-api-credentials) instructions above.
+  *  **REFRESH_TOKEN** - Use the refresh token generated in the [(3) Spotify API Credentials](#3-spotify-api-credentials) instructions above.
   *  **DISCOVER_WEEKLY_ID** - This is the ID of your Discover Weekly playlist, which can obtained using the [method](#obtaining-spotify-playlist-ids) described below.
   *  **SAVE_TO_ID** - This is the ID of your permanent playlist, which can be obtained using the [method](#obtaining-spotify-playlist-ids) described below.
+You will need to create a new playlist or use an existing playlist if there is somewhere you would like to already save the songs into.

 ![image](https://user-images.githubusercontent.com/32569720/113211160-0a7d3380-926d-11eb-97bc-0e17ef911336.png)

+---

 #### Obtaining Spotify Playlist IDs
-1. After logging into Spotify, create a new playlist (or use an old playlist) where you would like the songs to be permanently stored.
-2. Right click on this playlist > "Share" > Copy the Spotify URI (`spotify:playlist:c11M5VLWLMh66yW4gsl51S`).
+1. Right click on a playlist > "Share" > Copy the Spotify URI (`spotify:playlist:c11M5VLWLMh66yW4gsl51S`).
-3. The ID is `c11M5VLWLMh66yW4gsl51S`.
+2. The ID is of this playlist is `c11M5VLWLMh66yW4gsl51S`, use this for the environment variable.

-Repeat these steps to get the Discover Weekly playlist's ID.
+---

-## Manual Execution
+## Manual Execution via Github Actions
 1. Go to Actions in your forked repo.
 2. Click on "Save songs"
 3. Click on "Run workflow" which will bring up a drop down menu.